 Here we experience a vibrant atmosphere of communities, traditions and bartering.
-There are many handicrafts and textiles made in true pre-Columbain style to purchase.
-Every Sunday there is also a procession of the mayors, who at around 09h30 go to church to attend the traditional Mass held in Quechua.
+There are many handicrafts and textiles made in true pre-Columbian style to purchase.
+Every Sunday there is also a procession of the mayors, who at around 9h30 go to church to attend the traditional Mass held in Quechua.

 It is here in this most beautiful, strategic spot, 60 kilometres from Cusco, that the Inca Pachacutec built his fortress of Ollantaytambo.
 It is a beautiful setting and the hills that surround it hide some of the most impressive ruins in the Valley.

-This site is one of the few places that the Spaniards lost a battle during the conquest.
+This site is one of the few places where the Spaniards lost a battle during the conquest.

 There is also a Sunday market here, although it attracts fewer tourists than Pisac.
 You can find many handicrafts and local produce here.

-• Entrance fees - You need to purchase the Boleto de Turistico at the first site you enter (Soles 130 per person; valid for 10 days and allows you entrance into 16 various sites around Cusco and the Sacred Valley included some museum)
+• Entrance fees: You need to purchase the Boleto Turistico at the first site you enter (130 Soles per person; valid for 10 days and allows you entrance into 16 various sites around Cusco and the Sacred Valley included some museum